-The 2017 Goethe Medals go to the publisher Urvashi Butalia of India, writer Emily Nasrallah of Lebanon and civil rights activist Irina Shcherbakova of Russia were awarded the Goethe Medal on 28 August.
+Publisher Urvashi Butalia of India, writer Emily Nasrallah of Lebanon and civil rights activist Irina Shcherbakova of Russia were awarded the Goethe Medal on 28 August.
 Every year, the Goethe-Institut confers the official decoration of the Federal Republic of Germany to honour figures who have performed outstanding service for international cultural dialogue.
-Klaus-Dieter Lehmann, president of the Goethe-Institut, paid tribute to the great commitment of the three awardees who courageously and decisively campaign against unequal treatment.
+Klaus-Dieter Lehmann, the president of the Goethe-Institut, paid tribute to the great commitment of the three awardees who courageously and decisively campaign against unequal treatment.

 The Goethe Medal was established by the executive committee of the Goethe-Institut in 1954 and acknowledged as an official decoration by the Federal Republic of Germany in 1975.
 The award ceremony is held on 28 August, Johann Wolfgang von Goethe’s birthday.
 Since it was first awarded in 1955, a total of 344 figures from 65 countries have been honoured.
 The awardees have included Daniel Barenboim, Pierre Bourdieu, David Cornwell AKA John le Carré, Sir Ernst Gombrich, Lars Gustafsson, Ágnes Heller, Petros Markaris, Sir Karl Raimund Popper, Jorge Semprún, Robert Wilson, Neil MacGregor, Helen Wolff and Yurii Andrukhovych.

 The awarding of the 2017 Goethe Medals is organised in close partnership with the Klassik Stiftung Weimar and the City of Weimar.
 The conversation with the three awardees is being held in cooperation with Kunstfest Weimar.
 The evening discussion with Irina Shcherbakova and Karl Schlögel is also being held in cooperation with the Kunstfest Weimar and funded by the Federal Cultural Foundation.